cloudposse/atmos/README.md

 It has the following main sections:

+  - `import` - (optional) a list of stack configuration files to import and combine with the current configuration file
+  - `vars` - (optional) a map of variables for all components (Terraform and helmfile) in the stack
+  - `terraform` - (optional) configuration (variables) for all Terraform components
+  - `helmfile` - (optional) configuration (variables) for all helmfile components
-  - `components` - (required) configuration for the Terraform and helmfile components for the environment/stage
+  - `components` - (required) configuration for the Terraform and helmfile components
-  - `workflows` - (optional) workflow definitions for the environment/stage (see [Workflows](#Workflows) section below for the more detailed description of workflows)
+  - `workflows` - (optional) workflow definitions for the stack (see [Workflows](#Workflows) section below for the more detailed description of workflows)

 The `components` section consists of the following:

-   - `globals` - global variables for the stage.
-Note that globals for the environment (in `$environment-globals.yaml` file) are merged with the globals for the stage and finally with the Terraform and helmfile variables for the environment/stage.
-For example, in [ue2-globals.yaml](example/config/ue2-globals.yaml) we defined
-  `environment: ue2`, whereas in [ue2-dev.yaml](example/config/ue2-dev.yaml) we defined `stage: dev`.
-These values will be available as variables in the Terraform and helmfile components

-   - `terraform` - defines variables for each Terraform component.
+   - `terraform` - defines variables, the binary to execute, and the backend for each Terraform component.
       Terraform component names correspond to the Terraform components in the [components](example/components) folder

-   - `helmfile` - defines variables for each helmfile component.
-Helmfile component names correspond to the helmfile components in the [helmfiles](example/components/helmfiles) folder
+   - `helmfile` - defines variables and the binary to execute for each helmfile component.
+      Helmfile component names correspond to the helmfile components in the [helmfile](example/components/helmfile) folder

 ## Run the Example